The last migrations were to the distant points of Polynesia – Hawaii, Easter Island and New Zealand – and to South

 The Chatham Islands were settled from New Zealand by Māori.
 The islands were the extreme destination in prehistoric migration, because they lie in a belt of westerly winds that would have been very difficult to return against.
-Not surprisingly, they were the last Pacific islands to be reached (some time after 1300) – much later than South America (some time before 1000).
+Not surprisingly, they were the last Pacific islands to be reached, some time after 1300.

 The influence of sea-level changes on Pacific migrations